Overview

 10 ft

-- On the Navigation panel, select each copied occupant group.
+- On the Navigation panel, select all copied occupant groups.
 Right click any of the selected items and click Rename… to open the Rename dialog.

 The top floor is different than the middle floors, so we need to extract it separately.